apache/avro/doc/content/en/docs/++version++/Specification/_index.md

 As it's not always possible to fix scale and precision in advance for a decimal field, `big-decimal` is another `decimal` logical type restrict to Avro _bytes_.

-_currently only available in Java and Rust_
+_Currently only available in Java and Rust_.

 ```json
 {